 Defines the relative importance of their expectation Targets so that the MnS producer may consider these in deciding upon the solution/ solution approach/ closed loops/ action/ outcome to be applied/deployed/achieved.

-OAM Requirement-3: The MnS producer should support a capability to provide to an MnS consumer an intent report indicating the alternative solutions/ solution approaches/ actions/ outcomes that the MnS producer can support for the provided intent, intent expectations, or expectation Targets., e.g., the alternative closed loops (and their configurations) that it can deploy.
+OAM Requirement-3: The MnS producer should support a capability to provide to an MnS consumer an intent report indicating the alternatives that the MnS producer can support for the provided intent, intent expectations, or expectation Targets., e.g., the alternative closed loops (and their configurations) that it can deploy.

-OAM Requirement-7 The MnS producer should support a capability to provide to an MnS consumer an intent report indicating fulfilment outcomes and a request for the MS consumer to provide an evaluation of the fulfilment.
+OAM Requirement-7 The MnS producer should support a capability to provide to an MnS consumer an intent report indicating alternative outcomes and a request for the MS consumer to provide an evaluation of the outcomes.

-OAM Requirement-4: The MnS producer should support a capability to request an MnS consumer to indicate its preference among a set of alternative solutions/ solution approaches/ actions/ outcomes that the MnS producer can support for the provided intent, intent expectations, or expectation Targets., e.g., the alternative closed loops (and their configurations) that it can deploy.
+OAM Requirement-4: The MnS producer should support a capability to request an MnS consumer to indicate its preference among a set of alternatives that the MnS producer can support for the provided intent, intent expectations, or expectation Targets., e.g., the alternative closed loops (and their configurations) that it can deploy.

-OAM Requirement-5: The MnS producer should support a capability enabling an MnS consumer to provide to the MnS producer information indicating the MnS consumer’s preference among alternative solutions/ solution approaches/ actions/ outcomes that the MnS producer can support for the provided intent, intent expectations, or expectation Targets., e.g., the alternative closed loops (and their configurations) that it can deploy.
+OAM Requirement-5: The MnS producer should support a capability enabling an MnS consumer to provide to the MnS producer information indicating the MnS consumer’s preference among alternatives that the MnS producer can support for the provided intent, intent expectations, or expectation Targets., e.g., the alternative closed loops (and their configurations) that it can deploy.

 This use case addresses aspects on two study objectives: